WebAssembly/interface-types/proposals/webidl-bindings/idl.md

 has four different bracketing operators -- `()`, `[]`, `{}` and `<>`.
 These
 bracketing operators are distinct from one another but are otherwise equivalent.

-Similarly, the 'splat' operator -- written as a prefix `^` -- whose role is to unpack an S-Expression into a sequence of elements.
+Similarly, the 'splat' operator -- written as a prefix `^` -- whose role is to unpack a W-Expression into a sequence of elements.
 For example,

 ```
 (1 2 3 4) == (1 ^(2 3) 4)